TheEnbyWitch/RPGEngine/README.md

 * custom version of [Tiled](http://www.mapeditor.org/) (soon™)
 * TMX tile map reader (XML format only)
 * scripting in AngelScript (with entities!)
-* the revolutionary destructor array
+* a revolutionary destructor array
 * a developer console (which doesn't even work well right now)
 * um, that's about it for now...
 I guess